ocornut/imgui/docs/README.md

 **Who uses Dear ImGui?**

-See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for a list of games/software which are publicly known to use dear imgui.
-Please add yours if you can!
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes), [Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors), [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for an idea of who is using Dear ImGui.
+Please add your game/software if you can!
 Also see the [Gallery Threads](https://github.com/ocornut/imgui/issues/2847)!

 How to help
 -----------